Okay, here’s an experiment: Pick up a musical instrument you’ve never played before. Now go stand onstage at Carnegie Hall and give a concert.

 What can you do to streamline your techniques?
 What can you improve in your salesmanship at craft shows?
 How can you display your products more attractively?

 Half or more of your potential success isn’t so much a matter of product as it is a matter of management.
 Remember, good things come to those who wait.
 Oh, and to those who work their fannies off in the meantime.
-TCR
+HB